A Model for Pharmacy-Based Virtual Clinics to Improve Access to Care in Rural Southwest Virginia

 -

-Offer essential screening and treatment for COVID-19, Flu A/B, and Group A Strep at telehealth access points.
+Offered essential screening and treatment for COVID-19, Flu A/B, and Group A Strep at telehealth access points.

-Goals to be Achieved:
+Goals Achieved:

 -

-Report on patient health outcomes, highlighting the impact of telehealth interventions.
+Reported on patient health outcomes, highlighting the impact of telehealth interventions.

 -

-Analysis of clinical services provided, detailing the number and types of patients supported.
+Analyzed clinical services provided, detailing the number and types of patients supported.

 -

-Assess program success, including goals set and achieved.
+Assessed program success, including goals set and achieved.

 -

-Track patient referrals for follow-up care and additional medical services.
+Tracked patient referrals for follow-up care and additional medical services.

 Evidence from Across Appalachia